-Incomplete appeal requests and appeal requests beyond the submission timeframe will be rejected.
-Compete and timely appeal requests will be reviewed by a psychiatrist not involved in the initial denial or modification of the request for payment authorization reviews the information.
+Incomplete appeal requests and appeal requests beyond the submission timeframe are rejected.
+Complete and timely appeal requests are reviewed by a psychiatrist not involved in the initial denial or modification of the request for payment authorization.

 The provider receives a written decision within one hundred twenty (120) days of Optum receiving the request.
 If the denied request for payment authorization is overturned, the provider submits a revised UB-04 within thirty (30) days from the date on the written decision.
 Please include a copy of the appeal decision letter with the new UB-04.